SchubertLab/GeneralizedEvDesign/README.md

    |    0.154… | HLA-C\*07:02;HLA-A\*24:02 | 19;14    | MYAPPIEGL |
    |    0.057… | HLA-A*02:01             | 6;15     | LLALDSWAS |

-4. Compute the cleavage scores between all pairs of epitopes:
+4. Compute the cleavage scores between all pairs of epitopes (needed only for the string-of-beads design)

    ```
    make cleavages  # customize options with CLEAVAGE_OPTS="..."